SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 - USB hubs
 - MicroSD Card reader
 - Audio onboard Input/Output - ALC236/3204
-- Combo Jack output - Need to tune the output balance to extreme left or right
+- Combo Jack output for basic headsets - Need to tune the output balance to extreme left or right

 ## What doesn't work & not tested: